ngneat/spectator/README.md

 spectator.query(byLabel('By label'));
 spectator.query(byText('By text'));
 ```
-#### Mocking components
+#### Mocking Components
 If you need to mock components, you can use the [ng-mocks](https://github.com/ike18t/ng-mocks) library.
-Instead of using `CUSTOM_ELEMENTS_SCHEMA` which might hide some issues and won't help you to set inputs, outputs, etc, `ng-mocks` will auto mock the inputs, outputs, etc for you.
+Instead of using `CUSTOM_ELEMENTS_SCHEMA`,which might hide some issues and won't help you to set inputs, outputs, etc., `ng-mocks` will auto mock the inputs, outputs, etc. for you.

 Example: